Skip to Main Content

 Overview

 Farm equipment mechanics maintain, adjust, repair, and overhaul equipment and vehicles used in planting, cultivating, harvesting, moving, processing, and storing plant and animal farm products.
-Among the specialized machines with which they work are tractors, harvesters, combines, pumps, tilling equipment, silo fillers, hay balers, and sprinkler irrigation systems.
-They work for farm equipment repair shops, farm equipment dealerships, and on large farms that have their own shops.
-Approximately 45,400 farm equipment mechanics work in the United States.
+They work with specialized machines such as tractors, harvesters, combines, pumps, tilling equipment, silo fillers, hay balers, and sprinkler irrigation systems.
+Farm equipment mechanics work for farm equipment repair shops, farm equipment dealerships, and on large farms that have their own shops.
+Approximately 48,000 farm equipment mechanics work in the United States.
 They are also known as farm equipment service technicians.

 Salary Range